Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 There are currently 3 discovery adapters in PnP Bridge:

-* WindowPnPDiscovery: Reports a PnP device based on a device class provided as part of PnP Bridge configuration
+* WindowPnPDiscovery: Reports a PnP device based on a device class provided as part of PnP Bridge configuration.
-* CameraDisovery: Reports a camera on Windows
+* CameraDiscovery: Reports a camera on Windows.
 * SerialPnp: Reports a [serialpnp device](./../serialpnp/Readme.md).
 This allows devices like MCUs to self describe Azure IoT PnP interface.

 Here's an example output of json message published by WindowPnPDiscovery adapter: